-While they may be small, your toes can cause you serious pain if injured.
-With the proper care, shoes, and insoles, however, injuries to the toes can be avoided.
-Hammer toe is one painful toe condition that can be avoided with proper shoe selection and the correct use of hammer toe orthotics like arch-supporting insoles.
+Hammer toe is a painful toe condition that can be avoided with proper shoe selection and the correct use of hammer toe orthotics.

 Hammer toe occurs when the toe bends abnormally at the first joint (interphalangeal) and ends up looking like an upside-down V. The condition most often occurs on the lesser digits – the second through fifth toes.

 According to the American Podiatric Medical Association, there are two different types of hammer toes.

 Flexible hammer toes – If your smaller toes begin to form a V but you can still move them, you have flexible hammer toe.
 Go to your physician now.
 It is important to treat the condition early.